GeneralMills/blueocean-environments/README.md

-# Jenkins Blue Ocean Environments
+# Jenkins Blue Ocean Environments (Archived)

 Adds a page to Blue Ocean that displays what environments (Dev, QA, Prod) a pipeline has been deployed to.

+### Note: this repository has been archived as it is no longer maintained.

 ## Overview